DVDR12321/Planetary-Motion/README.md

 # NBodySimulation
-Simulation of Sun-Earth-Moon system that can be easily generalised to N body simulation
+Simulation of Sun-Earth-Moon system that can be  generalised to N-body simulation